trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 Whereas timelapse videos have no sound, so no audio track will be present in the video metadata.

-Using this information it's therefore possible to determine if a timelapse mode was used on all cameras, and if it was in timewarp mode on all cameras except for the MAX.
+Using this information it's therefore possible to determine if a timelapse mode was used on all cameras, and if it was in timewarp mode (on all cameras except for the MAX).

+Unfortunately, except for videos shot in timelapse timewarp mode, you won't be able to easily identify the timelapse settings used for the capture from the metadata.

 ## You can determine the cameras image settings though

-The GPMD contains useful information about the image settings used on the camera, for example if Protune was enabled
+The GPMD contains useful information about the image settings used on the camera, for example if Protune was enabled:

 ```
 <GoPro:DigitalZoom>No</GoPro:DigitalZoom>